cloud-ark/kubeplus/README.md

 [Here](./Operator-annotations.md) are some sample CRD annotations for community Operators that can be used to unlock KubePlus tooling for them.

 KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds runtime Kubernetes resource topologies.
-KubePlus offers a variety of kubectl plugins that internally leverage this topology information and enable DevOps teams to analyze their platform workflows.
+KubePlus offers a variety of kubectl plugins that internally leverage this topology information.
+Once Kubernetes cluster administrators have added above annotations to the CRDs in their cluster, DevOps teams can use following KubePlus kubectl plugins to analyze their platform workflows.

 KubePlus currently offers following kubectl plugins: